its-Onyx/operationbreaker/README.md

 # Operation Breaker

-If you encounter and problems.
+If you encounter any problems.
 Email me at raliu-halbert@s.sfusd.edu

 Other domain points you can go to the launcher at are listed below